-The objective of the IT Security minor specialization is to introduce to the students the main security problems of IT systems and the approaches, methods, and tools used to solve those problems.
-We put the emphasis on practical applications, however, through the analysis of different security solutions, the students also get familiar with the security analysis techniques and design principles.
-Those who complete the IT Security minor specialization will be able to identify security problems in practical IT systems, to analyze and understand them, and to design and develop appropriate solutions to them.
-The students will also learn when and how to apply cryptography to practical security problems.
+The objective of the IT Security major specialization is to introduce to the students the main security problems of IT systems and the approaches, methods, and tools used to solve those problems.
+We put the emphasis on practical applications; however, through the analysis of different security solutions, the students also get familiar with the security analysis techniques and design principles.
+Those who complete the IT Security major specialization will be able to identify, understand, and analyze security problems arising at different architectural levels of IT systems, to understand and apply typical methods and tools to solve security problems, and to designing and implement new security mechanisms and architectures.

 The semester and diploma projects offered are typically related to the research activities in the CrySyS Lab, or proposed by our industrial partners, therefore, they provide the opportunity for the students to join the research and development projects of the CrySyS Lab, or collaborate with our industrial partners.

-The currently available project proposals can be found here: Student Project Proposals
+The currently available project proposals can be found here: https://www.crysys.hu/education/projects/

 The purpose of the intership is to get familiar with the industrial environment and to deepen the knowledge obtained at the university.
 We help students to obtain intern positions at the industrial partners of the CrySyS Lab.

-It may be useful, but not necessary, to complete the following BSc level course before beginning the IT Security minor specialization:
+It may be useful, but not necessary, to complete the following BSc level course before beginning the IT Security major specialization:

 The CrySyS Lab is committed to perform internationally recognized, high quality teaching and research activities in the field of IT Security.
 The main research focus of the lab is security of cyber-physical systems, including industrial control systems, vehicles, and the Internet of Things.
 The lab is also active in the field of security of machine learning and the field of economics of security and privacy.
 The lab is perhaps best known for discovering, naming, and analyzing the Duqu cyber espionage malware.
 First detailed technical analyses on Flame, MiniDuke, and TeamSpy were also published by the CrySyS Lab.
 The lab intensively participates in international R&D projects, it has an outstanding publication record, and its expertise is widely known and respected.
 A number of spin-offs started from the CrySyS Lab, including Tresorit, Ukatemi Technologies, and Avatao.